quicken/aws-mfa/README.md

 ## Usage

 1. Run the tool to automatically create a "mfa" profile inside your credentials file using your MFA session.
-2. Use the created "mfa" profile anywhere you can specify an AWS "profile".
+2. Use the created "mfa" profile anywhere you can specify an AWS profile.

 This is especially useful inside the ~/.aws/config file as a "source_profile" for assuming roles securely.